A primary estate planning goal is to minimize the amount of taxes that have to be paid out of the estate.

-Now we know that life insurance proceeds are nontaxable as income when they get paid out.
+Now we know that life insurance proceeds are nontaxable like income (where income tax applies) when they get paid out or released by the insurance company.
 But, life insurance proceeds will be counted as a value or asset in the estate.
-And we know that because of estate taxes that the entire estate will be taxed by the federal government.
+And we know that because of estate taxes that the entire taxable estate will be taxed by the federal government.

-Therefore we need to find a way to get that life insurance policy to not be included as a portion of the estate.
+Therefore we need to find a way to get that life insurance policy to not be included as a portion of the estate taxation.
 And the best way to do this is to create an irrevocable life insurance trust.

 What were going to do is take an already existing policy and give it to and your revocable trust.
 That your revocable trust is going to have a trustee that is not going to be you.
 It can be a family member although that’s not recommended.

-And that trustee is going to make sure that the cash proceeds of the life insurance policy gets paid out to the beneficiaries in a matter that you pick.
+And that trustee is going to make sure that the cash proceeds of the trust asset and life insurance policy get paid out to the beneficiaries in a matter that you pick.

 Requirements of an Irrevocable Life Insurance Trust

-To remove a life insurance proceeds from your state to the use of your revocable life insurance trust we have to do a few things exactly right.
+To remove a life insurance proceeds from your estate to the use of your revocable life insurance trust we have to do a few things exactly right.
 These include: